1997 National League Division Series: Game 2

 The Astros sent Mike Hampton to the mound against Tom Glavine.
 The game was quiet through the first 2 1/2 innings, but, in the bottom of the third, Jeff Blauser hit a three-run homer to put the Braves ahead.
 The Astros, however, would tie the game thanks to a two-run double by Brad Ausmus and an RBI single by Mike Hampton that scored Ausmus.
 The Astros would make a game of it, but only for the moment.
 With two outs in the bottom of the fifth, Hampton would surrender four consecutive walks to give the Braves the lead.
 Hampton would leave, but Mike Magnante gave up two more runs thanks to a two-run single by Greg Colbrunn.
 Next inning, Magnante allowed three singles, the last of which to Fred McGriff scoring a run.
 Ramón García walked Javy Lopez to load the bases before first baseman Jeff Bagwell's error on Andruw Jones's ground ball allowed two runs to score and put runners on second and third.
 Danny Bautista's two-run single extended the Braves' lead to 11–3.
 In the eighth, Lopez's two-run double off of Billy Wagner made it 13–3 Braves.
 Glavine pitched six innings for the win while Mike Cather and Mark Wohlers pitched three scoreless innings of relief to give the Braves a 2–0 series lead.

 Game 3

 Game 3 was a battle between John Smoltz and Shane Reynolds.
 Chipper Jones got the Braves started with a two-out homer in the top of the first.
 An RBI single by Jeff Blauser made it 2–0 in the second, and another RBI single, by Michael Tucker, made it 3–0 in the seventh.
-John Smoltz pitched brilliantly, allowing only three hits and one run, a homer by Chuck Carr, in a complete-game victory.
+Although Reynolds pitched well (two runs over six innings), John Smoltz pitched brilliantly, allowing only three hits and one run, a homer by Chuck Carr, in a complete-game victory.
 A passed ball allowed one final insurance run to make it 4–1 Braves in the eighth.
 Bill Spiers grounded out in the bottom of the ninth to end the series.